Advent | Week 1

 Song for today: Noel by Lauren Dangle

-Song for today: Redeemer by Anthem Lights
+Song for today: Mary Did You Know by Pentatonix

 Family Advent Activities for Week 1 (Hope or Faith):